yairm210/Ubuntu-installation/README.md

 Apparently I have a GTX MX450 GPU, so maybe I need a different driver?
 LAst time I tried the 470, but maybe the 450 is what I need?
 NOPE the [official nvidia site](https://www.nvidia.com/Download/index.aspx) says it's 470.

-Checked internet to see what I'm missing out on ,basically - 3d.
+Checked internet to see what I'm missing out on, basically - 3d.

 Tried a couple of 3d games and yikes.
 Hardly moving.
 So let's try and make it work?